-- (1) The dollar ranges used in the above table are: None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, or over \$100,000. - (2) Dollar ranges were determined using the number of shares of common stock that were beneficially owned as of the Record Date, multiplied by the Company's net asset value ("NAV") per share as of December 31, 2020.
-No shares of the Company's preferred stock were beneficially owned by any Director or Director nominee as of the Record Date.
-The dollar range of equity securities of TCG BDC II were determined using the number of shares that were beneficially owned as of the Record Date, multiplied by TCG BDC II's NAV per share as of December 31, 2020. - (3) The term "Fund Complex" refers to both the Company and TCG BDC II.
-Each of the Company's Directors oversees both funds in the Fund Complex.
+- (1) The dollar ranges used in the above table are: None, \$1-\$10,000, \$10,001-\$50,000, \$50,001-\$100,000, or over \$100,000. - (2) Dollar ranges were determined using the number of shares of common stock that were beneficially owned as of the Record Date, multiplied by the Company's NAV per share as of December 31, 2022.
+No shares of the Company's preferred stock were beneficially owned by any Director as of the Record Date.
+The dollar range of equity securities of CARS was determined using the number of shares that were beneficially owned as of the Record Date, multiplied by CARS's NAV per share as of December 31, 2022.
+The dollar range of equity securities of CSL III was determined using the number of shares that were beneficially owned as of the Record Date, multiplied by CSL III's NAV per share as of December 31, 2022. - (3) The term "Fund Complex" refers to the Company, CARS and CSL III.
+Each of the Company's Directors oversees all the funds in the Fund Complex.

-Information Regarding Executive Officers Who Are Not Directors
+Information Regarding Officers Who Are Not Directors